How to Fire Someone Gracefully: Best Tips and Strategies

 Attendance

 Most companies have an attendance policy that specifically pertains to a person’s attendance.
-When an employee consistently violates attendance policies despite the manager letting them know and giving them a chance to correct the issue, you may terminate the employee.
+When an employee consistently violates attendance policies despite the manager letting them know and giving them a chance to correct the issue or in case of a no-call-no-show, you may terminate the employee.

 However, employees must know the repercussions of poor attendance so that it doesn’t happen as often.
 Additionally, record all instances of poor attendance with the help of an employee scheduler or an employee hours tracker so that you have documents to use in the event that you need to terminate an employee.